Neuroblox/NeurobloxDocsHost/docs/src/tutorials/beginner_tutorial.md

 modulus = 3 % 2
 ```

-To define a function in Julia, we first write `function` followed by the function's name, its parameters, the commands and `end`:
+To define a function in Julia, we first write `function` followed by the function's name, its arguments, the commands and `end`:

 ```@example beginner_tutorial
 function tutorial(parameter)